AdobeDocs/campaign-standard.en/help/audiences/using/get-started-profiles-and-audiences.md

 Learn more in this [this article](https://helpx.adobe.com/campaign/kb/campaign-privacy.html) about Privacy Management and the features we provide to manage Right to Access, Right to be Forgotten, consent, data retention and user roles.

+Privacy and Consent in Campaign and how to manage them are presented in [this section](../../start/using/privacy.md).

 You will also find best best practices, to help you with your Privacy compliance when using our service.

 ## Additional resources